learn-co-curriculum/phase-0-pac-3-intro-to-functions-lab/README.md

 ## Your Turn

 Now it's your turn to get the rest of the tests to pass.
-Note that some of them require you to use `console.log()` instead of `return` &mdash; follow the guidance of the tests!
+Note that some of them require you to use `console.log()` instead of `return` — follow the guidance of the tests!

 ### Instructions

-In this lab, we're writing functions that "speak" at different volumes &mdash; they whisper or they shout.
+In this lab, we're writing functions that "speak" at different volumes — they whisper or they shout.
 The next test is similar to the first:

 ```text